 It’s a good idea to wash a down comforter just once or twice a year.
 ‘Repeated washing can crush the down and reduce the loft,’ says Brian Delp.

-Note that twice yearly washing is preferable if the comforter is on the bed of someone who has asthma or allergies.
+Note that twice yearly washing is preferable if the comforter is on the bed of someone who has asthma or allergies, and make sure to clean a mattress and wash a mattress cover to a schedule, too.
 The exception is if something is spilled on the comforter, when it should be cleaned right away if the liquid penetrates the cover.

 The cover itself should be washed weekly if it’s in direct contact with the sleeper’s skin.
 If you use a top sheet in between, this could be reduced to once a fortnight or once a month.